digital-land/technical-documentation/docs/data-operations-manual/Tutorials/Monitoring-Data-Quality.md

 ## Out of range entities

 ### Trigger
 This is a configuration error where the entity numbers that have been used in a dataset are not within the range defined for that dataset.

+The entity range for datasets are defined in the [specification repository](https://github.com/digital-land/specification/tree/main/content/dataset), select a dataset to view its entity range, defined by the entity-minimum and entity-maximum fields.

 These issues will be raised in the [issue report](https://config-manager-prototype.herokuapp.com/reporting/download?type=odp-issue) where the `issue_type` = "entity number out of range".

 ### Task
 In order to fix, for each dataset with issues you should:

-1. Delete the entries in `lookup.csv` which are using an incorrect entity number.
+1. Delete the entries in `lookup.csv` which are using an incorrect entity number, go to [Datasette](https://datasette.planning.data.gov.uk/) and select the relevant dataset.
+Next, filter the issue table using the `resource` and `issue_type` fields present in the downloaded issue table, then use the value field to identify the incorrect entity number.
+Now, find the incorrect entity number in lookup.csv and remove the entire row.

 2. Follow the [assign entities](../../How-To-Guides/Maintaining/Assign-entities) process to assign new entity numbers and replace the deleted lookup entries.

 ### Test